-Redesign the state education funding model so that Career and Technical Education centers have independent funding streams and budgets, and create and fund legislation to support other educational programs that strengthen the workforce pipeline, including a range of accessible postsecondary educational models (e.g. apprenticeships, concurrent enrollment, and stackable credentials)
+Redesign the state education funding model so that Career and Technical Education centers have independent funding streams and budgets.
+Create and fund legislation to support other educational programs that strengthen the workforce pipeline, including a range of accessible postsecondary educational models (e.g. apprenticeships, concurrent enrollment, and stackable credentials)

-Support increased investment in healthy soils education through educational mini-grants for teachers to all audiences (including agriculture, homeowner, forestry, publications grade schools and colleges) and implementation of practices through funding of BMP challenges, technical assistance programs, and cost shares.
+Support increased investment in healthy soil education through educational mini-grants for teachers to all audiences (including agriculture, homeowner, forestry, publications, K-12 schools and institutions of higher learning) and implementation of practices through funding of Best Management Practices challenges, technical assistance programs, and cost shares.

-Develop and make available accessible outreach and educational materials that communicate climate change science and local impacts to the general public, which include and highlight the role that Vermont's natural and working lands play in providing solutions to climate change.
+Develop and make available accessible outreach and educational materials that communicate the issue of climate change and local impacts to the general public, which include and highlight the role that Vermont's natural and working lands play in providing solutions to climate change.